 Cognitive performance assessment

+The detailed task materials for each task are available at the OSF page of the project.

 The arrow tasks (attention, inhibition, switching)31: Three versions of the arrow task were developed.
 In each version, participants were presented with a series of 32 black or white arrows pointing up or down in an oral setting.
 Both the number of incorrect answers and the total time of completion were recorded.
 In the arrows attention task, participants were asked to state verbally the direction of arrows presented to them on a piece of paper.
 Performance on this task can signal a baseline ability to maintain attention, interpret symbols and follow directions.
 In the arrows inhibition task, participants were again presented with rows of arrows, and had to report verbally the opposite direction they were actually seeing.
 To complete the task successfully, one needs to inhibit the more common or prepotent response (actual direction) and produce a less common response.
 In the arrows switching task, participants were told to report verbally the actual direction of the arrow if the arrow was white, and report the opposite direction if the arrow was black.
 The successful completion of the task requires the maintenance of attention, the ability to switch between goals and the inhibition of prepotent responses.
-The task materials are available in the Appendix.

 Digit span tasks (forward and backward): Working memory capacity was assessed by an oral digit span task.
 The instructor read out loud two sets of digits(one at a time) in random order with a short break between the digits.
 Participants were asked to repeat verbally the digits either in the same (forward-digits) or the reverse order (backwards-digits).
 In case at least one of the two sets of digits were correctly repeated by the participant, the instructor continued reading longer-sets of digits up to a maximum of nine digits.
 That is, the total number of repeated digits was dependent on the performance of the participant (minimum 2, maximum 16).
 In order to avoid learning effects, the digit sequences were different in the surveys conducted close in time (2-weeks versus 5-weeks, and 12-months versus 13-months).
 The number of correctly repeated digits were recorded both for the forward and backward digit tasks.
-The task materials are available in the Appendix.

 Maze task (response time and accuracy): Participants were asked to complete 3 mazes with increasing difficulty in the maze task.
 After completing a pilot trial, they had 2, 2 and 3 minutes to complete each of them.
 Both the completion time of the three mazes and the number of correctly completed mazes were recorded.
-The detailed task materials are available in the Appendix.
 Although the maze task also can signal the cognitive ability of the participants, as it is not a standardized measure of a specific cognitive function, it will be only included in the multiverse analysis section.

 Hypotheses and Data Analysis Strategy